 - Date of birth.

-- Date of death.
+- HIC Number.

 - Medicare effective date.

 - Medicare termination date.

-Note: MA organizations can manually research each beneficiary or electronically research by batch load through MBD.
+Note: MA organizations can manually research each beneficiary online or electronically research beneficiaries in batches using the Batch Eligibility Query Request File.

 The beneficiary receiving services under the MA program must be enrolled in Medicare during the service period.
-The dates of service reported in the diagnosis clusters must be within the enrollment dates that are posted in the MBD.
-RAPS cross-references MBD to verify that the beneficiary was covered during the identified from and through dates of service.
-Prior to March 2003, MA organizations received the 408-and 409-error codes to reflect data inconsistencies between various CMS systems.
+The dates of service reported in the diagnosis clusters must be within the enrollment dates that are posted on the common tables.
+RAPS cross-references the common tables to verify that the beneficiary was covered during the identified from and through dates of service.
+Prior to March 2003, MA organizations received the 408- and 409-error codes to reflect data inconsistencies between various CMS systems.